 Signal generator circuit and Schmitt trigger have been explained below.

 Signal Generator using 555 Timer IC:

 First of all we will talk about 555 IC based square wave generator, or should I say 555 Astable Multivibrator.
 This circuit is necessary because, with the Frequency Meter in place we must have a signal whose frequency is known to us.
 Without that signal we will never be able to tell the working of Frequency Meter.
-If we have a square have of known frequency we can use that signal to test the UNO meter and we can tweak it for adjustments for accuracy, in case of any deviations.
+If we have a square have of known frequency we can use that signal to test the Arduino Uno Frequency Meter and we can tweak it for adjustments for accuracy, in case of any deviations.
 The picture of Signal Generator using 555 Timer IC is given below:

 Typical circuit of 555 in Astable mode is given below, from which we have derived the above given Signal Generator Circuit.